Keonity/CPSC-354-Report/FinalProject/README.md

 ## PROJECT OVERVIEW

 This project is extending the default PEG.JS calculator functionality by adding variable assignment, exponentiation, integration, and derivation features.
-Some of these features are already present, some are not.
 Here is how to run the program:

 ### RUNNING INSTRUCTIONS